lukejans/landing-page-assignment/README.md

 ### flexbox-assignment

 This is a blank project with the objective of checking knowledge and understanding of Flexbox in CSS.
+Please Note this web page has only been built to view on desktop.

 ![CSS3](https://img.shields.io/badge/-CSS3-F3F7FA?logo=css3&logoColor=1572B6&style=for-the-badge&logoWidth=30)